Providing Care to Lesbian, Gay, Bisexual, Transgender Elders Seminar for Social Workers and Healthcare Professionals

 Details about the seminar:

-This training session serves as an introduction to working with patients/clients of diverse sexual orientations and gender identities in healthcare.
+This training session serves as an introduction to working with patients and clients of diverse sexual orientations and gender identities in healthcare.
 Topics include: the basics of sexual orientation and gender identity; LGBTQ culture and history; using current language and vocabulary; LGBT health disparities and risks across the lifespan; and how to make healthcare settings more inclusive and welcoming for this increasingly visible population.

 Register online or call 301-770-8329